Road Warrior Hawk: World Wrestling Federation (1990-1992)

 The Road Warriors immediately signed with the World Wrestling Federation and were pushed into a feud with Demolition (which once again included their old training partner Barry Darsow).
 Due to his health, Ax was replaced by a new member of Demolition, Crush.
 (Popular rumor at the time cited a heart condition on Bill Eadie's part, but this has been discredited in recent years.
 An allergic reaction to shellfish while in Japan after WrestleMania VI was the real cause of Eadie's temporary health problem.
 He confirmed this in a shoot interview in 2007.)
 However, fans did not react as strongly to this new Demolition team as they had to the original configuration, and the feud was considered a disappointment.
-During the early part of the feud, Legion of Doom often teamed with WWF World Heavyweight Champion The Ultimate Warrior in six-man tag matches against all three members of Demolition.
+During the early part of the feud, Legion of Doom often teamed with WWF World Heavyweight Champion Ultimate Warrior in six-man tag matches against all three members of Demolition.
 Just over a year after signing with the WWF, the Legion of Doom won the WWF World Tag Team Titles from The Nasty Boys at SummerSlam 1991 and held them for about six months.
 When they lost the titles in February 1992 they were briefly taken off television, only to return with long-time manager Paul Ellering by their side, as well as a wooden dummy called "Rocco".
 Both members of the Legion of Doom thought the gimmick was stupid, as did most of the fans and it led to Hawk quitting the WWF, leaving Animal on his own for the first time in nine years.
 When Animal suffered a severe back injury a short while later, everyone thought it was the end of the legendary team.